stoeckley/Eat-Static/README.md

 ;; Additionally, the df version makes the keys a,b,c required, ;; unlike the simple defn version which sets them to nil if they are omitted.

-;; Read on to see how easy it is to change these requirements.
+;; Read on to see how easy it is to change these requirements, as well as ;; how to offer custom names to items such as the :as map
 ```
 The ```df``` family of macros simply expand to a ```defn```, ```defn-```, or ```fn``` that takes a single map argument.
 All the destructuring and assertions are automatically handled.